VishalTaj/centralise-heating-system/README.md

 # Centralise Heating System Management

-This is an MVP for reading thermostat and returning max, avg and min readings for each thermostat.
+This is an MVP for reading thermostat and returning max, avg and min readings for thermostats.

 ## System Design